chrismclaughlin55/Sim-City-2013/README.md

 + Cook: Make order from market.
 + Cashier: Make payment to market for cook's order.
 Access the restaurant bank account.
 + Customer: same as restaurant
-+ Customer and waiter addition panels can still be used ++ Interactions will be incomplete if Host, Cashier, or Cooks are missing ++ If the necessary employees are present, Customers and Waiters can be added and will run normally ++ These agents will not function properly once they leave the restaurant (this is really just a hack to allow testing of the restaurant by itself)
++ Customer and waiter addition panels can still be used.
+Interactions will be incomplete if Host, Cashier, or Cooks are missing.
+If the necessary employees are present, Customers and Waiters can be added and will run normally.
+These agents will not function properly once they leave the restaurant (this is really just a hack to allow testing of the restaurant by itself).

 #### HOME
 + Person: Manager of building that lives in the building.